8. October - 13. November 2022, Volkstheather Wien - Volx

 Live performance, approx. 10mins.

-25. Sept.
-2020 - Festival Wiener Rauschen, Aspern Seestadt
+25. September 2020, Festival Wiener Rauschen - Aspern Seestadt

 Creating digital music instruments for the performance of a certain music piece is like writing parts of the musical score into the instrument.
 Researchers have refered to this as composed instruments or work-specific instruments.
 In "the lettuce lattice" I wanted to create a digital instrument that would suffice the simple requirement of being playable without looking at my laptop's screen.
 Realised in SuperCollider 3 and performed under my nomicker Queroval.
 Performance at Wiener RauschenThe lettuce lattice label